citroniomax/unSwearNow/README.md

 Sometimes you write an insult at the end of your message, and with unSwear, it doesnt replace the toxic word.
 With this version, no matter how/where you write, it will replace the cuss word.

+## Filter

+The filter operation is nearly the same as unSwear, just a few changes :
+- The file is a `.txt` file and not a `.csv`.
+- The bad words/good words separator is a `=`.
+- You can sequence the filter file by language.

+If it is likely that you speak more than one language in chat, make a new line, add a `#` before the new language you wanna file (ex: `# english`), and then write every replacement you want to have !

 ## Requirements